Acute lymphoblastic leukaemia: Children

 Acute lymphoblastic leukaemia (ALL) is a type of blood cancer.
-One-third of all childhood cancers are leukaemia, with approximately 400 new cases in the UK each year.
-Approximately, three out of four of these cases are acute lymphoblastic (ALL).
-ALL can affect children of any age but is more common in children aged 1-4 years old.
+One third of all childhood cancers are leukaemia.
+Approximately, 3 out of 4 of these are acute lymphoblastic (ALL).
+ALL can affect children of any age but is more common in children aged 1 to 4 years old.

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments, and we can now also work to reduce the after-effects of having had cancer in the past.

 It’s devastating to hear that your child has cancer.
 At times it can feel overwhelming but there are many healthcare professionals and support organisations to help you through this difficult time.